10-86 plan – Little-known Loophole Could Triple Investing Income

 In short Energy MLP ‘s (Master Limited Partnerships).
 When people talk about Reagan’s secret taxpayer loophole they are going back to the Tax Reform Act of 1986 and the tax benefits set up for real estate related items of which oil and gas actually falls into. (watch the video below)

 MLPs are investments that offer high yield and mix the tax “loophole” benefits of an LP (limited partnership) with the liquidity of an exchange listed common stock.
 MLPs have the structure of LPs but offer investment units that trade on an exchange.
 You could actually buy the units through your regular brokerage account.
-Because of the Tax Reform Act of 1986 put forth by the Reagan administration MLPs were formed around the energy sector, pipeline ownership in particular.
+Because of the Tax Reform Act of 1986 (which directly affects Title 26 funds) put forth by the Reagan administration MLPs were formed around the energy sector, pipeline ownership in particular.
 But in order to qualify the MLP must derive 90% of its income from activities related to commodities, natural resources or real estate.
 Most MLPs trade on the large exchanges such as NYSE and NASDAQ and relate to US oil and gas infrastructure.

 In an MLP, instead of paying a corporate income tax, the tax liability of the entity is passed on to its unitholders.